mantiz/vim-vimrc/readme.rst

 This plugin allows directory specific vim settings.
 To enable this plugin, paste the following content at the top of your ``local/config.vim``::

-    execute 'source ' . expand("<sfile>:p:h") . '/../bundle/dirsettings.git/plugin/dirsettings.vim'
+    call dirsettings#install()

 The plugin places two autocommands (``BufNewFile, BufEnter``) with the autocommand group `dirsettings`.
-It calls an internally used function to load directory specific settings, deletes all autocommands of the group dirsettings and recalls the event (``BufNewFile or BufEnter``) which then calls other defined autocommands.
-This is because this has to be included at the very first in your ``local/vimrc``.
+It calls an internally used function to load directory specific settings, and sets a flag for the own autocommands so that they are not executed twice which would result in an endless recursion.
+After the flag was set, the current event is recalled which resets the flag (for another event) and calls all other defined autocommands.
+This is because this has to be included at the very first in your ``.vimrc``.
 These autocommands should be the very first which get executed, otherwise it could happen that previously defined autocommands are called twice.